For many people, the PADI Open Water Diver course is the best way to learn to

 adventure dives.
 Or you could go to a 'specialist' area such as Digital Underwater

 Photography, or try diving with Nitrox.
 The main thing

 however is to have fun, enjoy yourself and learn more about the waters that cover two

 thirds of earths surface.
 Here are some of the things you can see if you dive around the

 How much will it cost?

-The price of obtaining your PADI Open Water Qualification in the marine reserve at
+The price of becoming a qualified diver by completing your PADI Open Water Qualification in the marine reserve at

 El Cabrón is